jdegerickx/sen-et-openeo/README.md

 All scripts required to compute these correction coefficients can be found in "corrections_ecostress" folder, located in the scripts folder.

 At the end of the main script, all required files are prepared to upload the final results to the food security TEP platform.

+Actual data upload can be done using the "upload_fstep.py" script, located in the "scripts" folder.